altwajre/hello-akka/resources/docs/02-general-concepts/05-actor-references-paths-and-addresses/README.md

     - [Actor Systems](../02-actor-system) form intrinsic supervision hierarchies.
     - Communication between actors is transparent with respect to their placement across multiple network nodes.

-### Relationship between the most important entities within an actor system
 ![](https://doc.akka.io/docs/akka/current/general/ActorPath.png)
+#### Relationship between the most important entities within an actor system:

 # What is an Actor Reference?
 # What is an Actor Path?